Slovak First Football League: Competition format

 Over the years, the number of teams competing in the top division has varied.
 The current number of 12 teams has been in effect since the 2006–07 season.
 However, there were also changes in the playing format afterwards.
 In the current format, which has been in effect since the 2017–18 season, teams play home-and-away against every other team in the regular stage, for a total of 22 matches each.
 The table is then divided into two halves of 6 teams each – the top 6 play in the championship group and the bottom 6 play in the relegation group.
-Within these groups, teams play home-and-away each other again, for a total of 10 matches each.
+Within these groups, teams again play home-and-away against each other, for a total of 10 matches each.